Bee Sting Reaction

 When to Seek Treatment

 Anyone can be allergic to a bee sting, no matter their age or previous allergies to the insect.
 This is why it is so crucial to treat any abnormal reactions with immediate care.
 Obviously, those that are experiencing the extreme case of anaphylactic symptoms require emergency care.
 Victims experiencing systematic reactions should seek timely treatment and keep a close eye on further symptoms.
-Those who are just dealing with localized, painful reactions can treat symptoms at home.

 Regardless of the severity, a bee sting is a painful and dreaded bite.
 In effort to avoid their stings, refrain from wearing bright colored clothing and applying fragrant body products or perfumes prior to venturing outdoors.